WARE-dev750/DeFi-core/README.md

-## 1. What Is NOFACE?
+## 1. What Is VielFI?

-NOFACE is licensed under the AGPL-3.0 license.
+VielFI is licensed under the AGPL-3.0 license.

-NOFACE is a private financial ecosystem built on Ethereum Layer-2.
+VielFI is a private financial ecosystem built on Ethereum Layer-2.

 Every major DeFi protocol today has one fatal flaw.
 Everything is public.
 Your wallet address, your trade size, your strategy, your identity — permanently visible to every bot, competitor, and adversary on the planet.

-NOFACE fixes this at the infrastructure level.
+VielFI fixes this at the infrastructure level.

 Bring any asset.
 BTC, ETH, USDC, anything.
-It enters the NOFACE vault and disappears.
+It enters the VielFI vault and disappears.
 Inside the protocol everything is private.
 You swap, trade, bet, earn, and transfer — completely invisibly.
 When you leave you take your assets back to any wallet with zero connection to where they came from.

 **The outside world sees a vault.
 They see nothing inside.**